Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • Players will have to quickly slide over to the designated side where the ball is heading and drop to their knees to catch the ball.

 Tip: When players move to the right side, they will need to ensure they throw their right foot out (and vice-versa when they move to the left side).
-Enough momentum should be developed so that that the trail side follows along with it.
+Enough momentum should be developed so that the trail side follows along with it.

 12U Softball Drills